State of Voice Network Security

 SecureLogix is blocking in excess of 30 Million total threatening calls per year across a 200-customer study group

-SecureLogix is stopping an average of more than 250,000 attacks per customer per year
+SecureLogix is stopping an average of more than 250,000 attacks and suspicious, harassing, and potentially fraudulent calls per customer per year

 50,000 Fraud-related Attacks Prevented Per Customer Per Year